A Song For Guy

 “So, did you score?”
 I asked.

-“Only a quick kiss and cuddle outside the hall where the
+“Only a quick kiss and cuddle outside the hall where the reception was.
+I got to feel her tits though.”

 “That much I didn’t need to know”, I said to him.